RahulKariya049/Python_Tutorials/README.md

 # Python_Tutorials
-#This repository contains all python script which i had written to learn python
+#This repository contains all python scripts which I had written to learn python